tnbezue/yaooc/README.md

 # Yet Another Object Oriented C (yaooc)

-In the beginning, YAOOC was another framework to make C a bit more like C++ -- new, delete, string class, vector, map, iterators, exceptions, etc.
+In the beginning, YAOOC was a collection of macros (and a bit of code) to make C a bit more like C++ -- new, delete, string class, vector, map, iterators, exceptions, etc.

 It has morphed into a "compiler".